dolphin-emu/dolphin/Data/readme.txt

-Dolphin VR 4.0-3194
+Dolphin VR 4.0-3381
 (Unofficial Dolphin build with Oculus Rift support.)
-Open Source licence: GPL v2
+Open Source licence: GPL v2 (my contributions are GPL v2+)

 The official Dolphin website: https://dolphin-emu.org See the website for non-VR related help, and the Wiki for game specific information.